FieldworksMindlab/Cosmosis_RDFT_Suite/README.md

 # Cosmosis RDFT Suite

-Cosmosis RDFT Suite is an experimental creative-code research environment for exploring Recursive Dimensional Field Theory through interactive audio, visual, geometric, and data-driven instruments.
+Cosmosis RDFT Suite is an experimental creative-code research environment for exploring Recursive Differential Field Theory through interactive audio, visual, geometric, and data-driven instruments.
 It brings together Processing sketches, SuperCollider synthesis systems, environmental data bridges, Hopf/topology visualization tools, material-profile adapters, and Surface Foundry workflows for printable topology and drafting artifacts.

 The goal of this repository is preservation and invitation: a durable public archive that others can run, study, fork, and extend.